Prospective Marriage Visa (Subclass 300)

 In order to be eligible for this visa, you must meet the following criteria:

-For a Prospective Marriage Visa, you must be outside Australia both at the time of application and time of decision.
+For a Prospective Marriage Visa, you must be outside Australia when you apply.
+You can be in or outside Australia at the time of decision.

 With the subclass 300, you can

-Once your initial partner application is granted, you will be entitled to:
+Once your Prospective Marriage visa is granted, you will be entitled to:

 Processing Time for Prospective Marriage Visa